snap-stanford/snap-python/doc/source/reference/graphs.rst

         Returns ID of *NodeN*-th out-node (the node the current node points to).

+      .. describe:: GetInEdges()

+        Returns a generator over the in-nodes.

+      .. describe:: GetOutEdges()

+        Returns a generator over the out-nodes.

       .. describe:: GetNbrNId(NodeN)

         Returns ID of *NodeN*-th neighboring node.